mariogrieco/tilt/App/config/styles/README.md

             onChangeText={username => {
             this.setState({username});
             }}
-            style={[styles.placeholders, {color: theme.colorPrimary}]}
+            style={[styles.placeholders, {color: theme.primaryTextColor}]}
             autoCapitalize="none"
-            placeholderTextColor={theme.colorLight}
+            placeholderTextColor={theme.secondaryTextColor}
         />
     );
 }
 ```
 placeholderTextColor is a prop that changes the placeholder color for the input and it can change with the theme out of the styles!

-look at theme the theme variable can access to all the properties assigned in the previous theme structure colorPrimary, colorLight, etc.
+look at theme the theme variable can access to all the properties assigned in the previous theme structure primaryTextColor, secondaryTextColor, etc.